 Functional test automation is relatively slow and heavy in execution.
-Selenium scripts for example need to launch a browser, open the website and testdata needs to be present.
+Selenium scripts, for example, need to launch a browser, open the website and testdata needs to be present.
 We can speed up testing by running the test scripts in parallel on distributed machines.
 This incredibly speeds up the in-browser tests and quick and accurate feedback is given.

 In the time that I worked for Spil Games we decided to set up a Virtual Desktop Infrastructure (VDI) for both manual testing and automated testing.
 It’s essentially a single blade with 2 x 6 Intel Xeon E5-2630 @ 2.3GHz, 1 TB of solid-state drives (SSD’s) and about 130 GB of memory.
-Performance was an issue in the past, that’s why we have chosen for solid-state drives (the response of the virtual machine is ‘almost’ instant).
+The performance was an issue in the past, that’s why we have chosen for solid-state drives (the response of the virtual machine is ‘almost’ instant).

-Manual testing: We had a pool of preconfigured operating systems and browser versions.
+Manual testing: We had a pool of pre-configured operating systems and browser versions.
 The Virtual Desktop Infrastructure will create a virtual machine on demand, every time somebody wants to access a specific machine.
 It’s made by using VMware View that allows graphics acceleration over the PCoIP (PC-over-IP) protocol which makes it possible to test everything you want to in a browser and it is close to optimal performance.

 Automated testing: We had a dedicated pool of virtual machines with DHCP reserved IP-addresses with which we can establish a Selenium Grid.
 We used virtual machines with Windows 7 and 3 GB of memory and all the required browsers installed.
 Remote test execution of the Selenium scripts is, with the described setup, even faster than execution on the local machine.